Francis Lee: Former England, Manchester City, Derby County and Bolton striker dies aged 79

 Lee would move to Derby in 1974 and help the club to win the First Division title that year, scoring 12 goals in the process - including the winner against City.

-After retiring from playing in 1976, Lee went into business and famously employed the comedian Peter Kay in his toilet roll business.
+After retiring from playing in 1976, Lee went into business and famously employed the comedian Peter Kay in his toilet roll factory.

 A City statement said: "Franny passed away in the early hours of this morning after a long battle with cancer.
 His wife Gill and children Charlotte, Jonny and Nik say he will be sorely missed and would like to thank everyone for their kind words.